 The map was visual proof of the South’s dependence on slave labor.
-It also gave the public a way to visualize the variations of slavery throughout the South during the middle of the Civil War.
-And more importantly, President Abraham Lincoln relied on the map in deciding how to end slavery.
+It also gave the public a way to visualize the variations of slavery throughout the South during the Civil War.
+More importantly, President Abraham Lincoln relied on the map in deciding how to end slavery.

 The Slavery Map Was A Radically New Way Of Mapping

 The US Coast Survey was largely responsible for mapping US coastlines and waterways—in fact, the act that created the agency, signed in 1807 by President Thomas Jefferson, was called "An Act to provide for surveying the coasts of the United States."

 Creating a slavery map was not exactly in the agency’s job description, but that did not stop the US Coast Survey from producing a groundbreaking map that shaped the course of the Civil War.
 The map relied on a new way to show population variations using shading.
 As the map explains, some counties “appear comparatively light,” because of low slave populations, while other areas showed a high concentration of slaves.

-Parts Of Cotton Country Were Over 90% Slaves
+Parts Of Cotton Country Were More Than 90% Slaves

-The 1861 Coast Survey map showed that in some counties, over 90% of the population was made up of slaves.
+The 1861 Coast Survey map showed that in some counties, more than 90% of the population was made up of slaves.
 Along the Mississippi River, slaves vastly outnumbered free whites.
-Many of these slaves may have reached the Deep South via the “slavery trail of tears,” which forced a million slaves to walk a thousand miles from Virginia to cotton country.
+Many of these slaves may have reached the Deep South via the “slavery trail of tears,” which forced about a million slaves to walk a thousand miles from Virginia to cotton country.